hdShang/arxiv-daily/docs/cs-LG/2025-05-13/papers/250508283v2-dpl-decoupled-prototype-learning-for-enhancing-robustness-of-vision-.md

 ---
 layout: default
-title: DPL: Decoupled Prototype Learning for Enhancing Robustness of Vision-Language Transformers to Missing Modalities
+title: "DPL: Decoupled Prototype Learning for Enhancing Robustness of Vision-Language Transformers to Missing Modalities"
 ---

 # DPL: Decoupled Prototype Learning for Enhancing Robustness of Vision-Language Transformers to Missing Modalities